-- Track utilization and Single Case Agreement data and historical claims information to identify providers who are currently providing services to Health First Colorado Members - Collaborate with NHP partners such as Centennial Mental Health Center and North Range Behavioral Health to expand services in areas of need through school based services and co-location at PCP offices - Engage Provider Network Subcommittee to identify key practices and recruitment strategies that would be best suited for the region, as well as, ways to support existing network providers in expanding their service array/area - Offer telemedicine services to members in rural and frontier areas who have psychiatry and other specialty needs - Engage PCPs, especially those in rural and frontier areas, with practice transformation, care coordination, behavioral health providers co-located at PCP offices and programs such C-PAC to expand their capabilities to serve their members in need behavioral health services. - Update and maintain data systems to more accurately identify providers who have availability of after-hours and weekend appointments and disability accessible facilities, and have cultural expertise. - Offer training and assessment services to providers to increase availability of after-hours and weekend appointments, cultural competent providers and disability accessible facilities.
+- Track utilization and Single Case Agreement data and historical claims information to identify providers who are currently providing services to Health First Colorado Members - Collaborate with Health Colorado partners to expand services in areas of need through school based services and co-location at PCP offices - Engage Provider Network Subcommittee to identify key practices and recruitment strategies that would be best suited for the region, as well as, ways to support existing network providers in expanding their service array/area - Engage PCPs, especially those in rural and frontier areas, with practice transformation, care coordination, behavioral health providers co-located at PCP offices and programs such C-PAC to expand their capabilities to serve their members in need behavioral health services. - Update and maintain data systems to more accurately identify providers who have availability of after-hours and weekend appointments and disability accessible facilities, and have cultural expertise. - Offer training and assessment services to providers to increase availability of after-hours and weekend appointments, cultural competent providers and disability accessible facilities.